Skip to main content

 3 mentions Positive Neutral Negative

-The game's monetization is limited to optional cosmetic skins purchasable with in-game credits, with no direct costs or intrusive ads.
-It offers a fair experience without pay-to-win elements, distinguishing itself from typical ad-heavy mobile games.
+The game's monetization is limited to optional cosmetic skins purchasable with in-game credits, with no costly in-app purchases or intrusive ads.
+Despite initial impressions of being ad-heavy, it remains free to play without requiring real money, reflecting its indie developer origins.

-• “The only 'in-app purchases' present right now are cosmetic skins for units that you can purchase with in-game credits.”
+• “The only 'in-app purchases' present right now are cosmetic skins for units you can purchase for in-game credits.”

 Skip Game Offers